Backpacking in Morocco – The complete guide for the independent traveler with everything you need to know about traveling in Morocco.

 9. Religion in Morocco

-Over 98% of The Moroccan population is Muslim and the vast majority of Muslims in Morocco are Sunni.
+Over 98% of the Moroccan population is Muslim and the vast majority of Muslims in Morocco are Sunni.
 Although we noticed that many people are actively practicing their religion, they have quite a liberal view about it.
-For example, as a foreign woman, you don’t have to wear a head scarf but this doesn’t mean you should walk around in mini skirt.
+For example, as a foreign woman, you don’t have to wear a headscarf but this doesn’t mean you should walk around in a mini skirt.

 The second-largest religion in the country is Christianity, but most Christians in Morocco are foreigners.